yjainexcollo/AI-Persona/backend/README.md

 - The `docker-compose.yml` file sets up both the backend and a PostgreSQL database.
 - Data is persisted in a Docker volume (`db_data`).
 - The backend service uses the `.env` file for configuration.
+- For production, remove code/node_modules volume mounts and use a secrets manager for sensitive values.

 ---